tanteckfang/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

 ## Introduction
 Are you a SoC student looking to build new and meaningful connections with others in university?
 Do you find a lack of suitable applications for you to conveniently connect with your coursemates?
-Or is connecting with others simply too exhausting for you?
+Or is connecting with others too exhausting for you?

 **NUSCourseMates** steps in as the comprehensive solution, making it easier than ever for you to connect with your coursemates!